brannerchinese/JsPlay/TO_DO_LIST/README.md

 ### Versions (top-most is current)

  * v.
+7, 20140517: Uses Bootstrap modal (overlay that can be summoned or dismissed).
+ * v.
 6, 20140515:
    * To-do and done lists are in left and right halves of page (use table, `{width: 100%; table-layout: fixed;}`).
    * Input box and field are now part of "To-do" heading but slightly smaller than headings (use `span` and make heading part of `<form id='form'>` but not part of `<span id=inputs>`).